EternalRival/decision-making-tool-task/README.md

 >
 > For creating elements that will need to be accessed by code, a great solution is to use `createElement` and variables.
 For clearing/replacing element content, `replaceChildren` may be useful.
 To add elements that will not need to be accessed by code, it is acceptable to use `insertAdjacentHTML`.
 >
-> This won't cause any pain if you at least just write a reusable function that takes in the necessary element settings (`tagName`, `className`, `textContent`, etc.) and returns a ready-to-use element.
+> This won't cause any pain if you at least just write a reusable function (or class) that takes in the necessary element settings (`tagName`, `className`, `textContent`, etc.) and returns a ready-to-use element (or component).

 #### Code Smells (4/80)

-1. (+2) The code does not contain magic values.
+1. (+2) The code does not contain magic (hardcoded) values. *([magic numbers](https://refactoring.guru/replace-magic-number-with-symbolic-constant), [magic strings](https://dev.to/josuews303/dont-use-magic-strings-2aol), etc.)*
 2. (+2) Code contains minimal or no code duplication at all.

 #### Bundling and Modularity (12/80)

 1. (+4) HTML elements are generated using a utility function or class.
-2. (+4) The code is logically divided into modules/layers. *(you can consult your mentor about architecture.)*.
+2. (+4) The code is logically divided into modules/layers. *(you can consult your mentor about architecture.)*
-3. (+4) The application is built by a bundler.
+3. (+4) The application is built with a bundler.

 #### Clear and Reusable Functions (16/80)

-1. (+8) The code is divided into small functions (≤ 40 lines each) with clear names and purposes.
-The same applies to classes and their methods. *(ESLint rule `max-lines-per-function` may be useful for this.)*
+1. (+8) The code is divided into small functions (≤ 40 lines each or according to the mentor's preference) with clear names and purposes.
+The same applies to methods of classes. *(ESLint rule `max-lines-per-function` may be useful for this.)*
 2. (+8) Arguments and return values of functions and methods are explicitly typed.

 #### Care About Types (48/80)